Last Updated on: 24th January 2024, 01:40 pm

 Sombra Ensamble

-Sombra means “shadow” in Spanish, this is the most eco-friendly mezcal producer in Oaxaca.
+Sombra, which translates to “shadow” in Spanish, proudly holds the distinction of being the most environmentally conscious mezcal producer in Oaxaca.

-Additionally, they manage the Sombra Adobe Brick project, which upcycles distillation waste into adobe bricks to build homes for the needy.
+Furthermore, Sombra leads the Sombra Adobe Brick project, creatively repurposing distillation waste to construct homes for those in need.

 Madre Mezcal Ensamble

-Madre is produced by Jose Garcia using a traditional Zapotec recipe.
+Madre is an artisanal mezcal produced by Jose Garcia in San Dionisio, Oaxaca, using a traditional Zapotec recipe.

-Ensamble mixes Espadin and Cuishe agaves using a family heirloom copper pot still.
+Handcrafted in small batches, it combines Espadin and Cuishe agaves and is distilled in a family heirloom copper pot still.

-Agaves are roasted in an underground pit and later fermented using well-water and natural yeasts.
+The agaves are roasted in an underground pit and fermented with well-water and natural yeasts.

-Madre has an aroma of sweet smoke marked by earthy herbal notes of sage, and minerals on the palate, followed by a lingering floral finish.
+Madre offers a sweet smoke aroma, earthy herbal notes of sage, mineral undertones, and a lingering floral finish.

 Related article: Is Madre Mezcal Good?